 Why Marathon Oil Shares Are Rising

-Shares of several oil & gas companies, including Marathon Oil Corporation (NYSE: MRO), are trading higher Friday as oil prices rise on OPEC+ supply curbs.
+Shares of several energy companies, including Marathon Oil Corporation (NYSE: MRO), are trading higher as oil prices continue to rise following OPEC+ decision to stay with an existing pact to increase oil output by 400,000 bpd in November.

-Oil prices saw strength earlier in the week amid supply concerns from the impact of Hurricane Ida.
-Goldman Sachs lifted its Brent price target to $90 per barrel.
+Shares of oil and energy companies also continue to see strength as oil prices gain amid ongoing supply concerns from the impact of Hurricane Ida.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.